CDGcommerce - Mobile Credit Card Processing Review

 You want to read through all three of these documents before signing anything, because if you don't, you may find yourself locked into a lengthy, automatically renewing contract that has expensive cancellation fees.
 You specifically want to look for information on processing rates, fees and cancellation terms – including the procedure that you need to follow to exit your contract.
 You also want to look for clauses that automatically enroll you in additional services.

-Spark Pay - Mobile Credit Card Processing
+List of 11Best Mobile Credit Card Processing Solutions

 Elavon - Mobile Credit Card Processing